physician assistant in work setting

 Professionalism:

-• MPA Graduate Admissions Requirements
+MPAS Graduate Admissions Requirements

 Eligible students holding an earned baccalaureate degree (by program start date), with the necessary prerequisite coursework (see #6 below) may be admitted to the Master of Physician Assistant Science program based on space availability.
-Selection for a seat in the 2-year graduate program is very competitive.
+Selection for a seat in the 2-year graduate program is highly competitive.

 To be considered for admission to the next academic year, an applicant must complete the Centralized Application Process through CASPA between April 2026 and no later than August 1, 2026.
 Applying early is highly encouraged.
 CASPA interview dates are October 2026 and November 2026.